microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 To complete this tutorial, you need the following resources and privileges:

 + A working Azure AD tenant.
 + Sign in to either [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or [Postman](/graph/use-postman) as a user in an Application Administrator role or a user allowed to create applications in the tenant.
-Note that Graph Explorer supports sign-in in delegated contexts only while Postman supports sign-in in both delegated and application contexts.
+Graph Explorer supports sign in for delegated scenarios only while Postman supports sign in for both delegated and application scenarios.
 + Consent to the `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All` delegated or app permissions.

 > [!CAUTION]